josephbarrera/my_data_science_notes/TIL.md

 9/21 Tues - Functions + group by = keys to the castle of data 9/22 Wed - Worked on the Join function exercises
-9/23 Thur - Worked and learned to approach it line by line
+9/23 Thur - Worked and learned to approach it line by line 9/24 Fri - Reviewing all the SQL terms and the query order